Fatemeh-sr/numerical-analysis/README.md

    - **Newton-Raphson Method**: Finds roots of nonlinear equations using the derivative of the function.
    - Implements proper **convergence criteria** to ensure reliable results.

-## Additional Features

-- Uses `foreach` loops for testing multiple values efficiently.
-- Clean and readable console output with color formatting for better visualization.
-- Fully reusable and easily extensible for other numerical problems.

-## Usage

-- Open the project in **Visual Studio** or any C# IDE.
-- Build and run the console application.
-- The program outputs results for Euler method, numerical integration, and root-finding examples.

----

-**Author:** Fatemeh Saravani
-**Student ID:** 4021231044